dynatrace-oss/opentelemetry-metric-dotnet/README.md

         new KeyValuePair<string, string>("key2", "value2"),
     },

-    // If a OneAgent is running on the same host as the application, it is possible to add host-specific data as dimensions automatically.
+    // If a OneAgent is running on the same host as the application, it is possible to add host- and process-specific data as dimensions automatically.
     OneAgentMetadataEnrichment = true,
 };
 ```